 On July 25, 2018, Multimedia Content Management LLC ("Multimedia") filed a complaint against DISH Network in the United States District Court for the Western District of Texas.
 Multimedia alleges that DISH Network infringes United States Patent No. 8,799,468 (the "468 patent"), entitled "System for Regulating Access to and Distributing Content in a Network," and United States Patent No. 9,465,925 (the "925 patent"), entitled "System for Regulating Access to and Distributing Content in a Network," in connection with impulse pay per view content offerings on certain set-top boxes.
 Multimedia is an entity that seeks to license a patent portfolio without itself practicing any of the claims recited therein.
-On April 23, 2019, we filed petitions with the United States Patent and Trademark Office challenging the validity of the asserted claims of each of the asserted patents.
-Trial has been scheduled for November 9, 2020.
+On March 7, 2019, pursuant to stipulation, the Court substituted our wholly owned subsidiary DISH Network L.L.C. as the defendant in our place.
+On April 23, 2019, DISH Network L.L.C. filed petitions with the United States Patent and Trademark Office challenging the validity of the asserted claims of each of the asserted patents.
+On November 13, 2019, the United States Patent and Trademark Office denied institution on both of the petitions.
+On December 13, 2019, DISH Network L.L.C. filed a motion for reconsideration, which the United States Patent and Trademark Office denied on March 10, 2020.
+On March 26, 2020, pursuant to the parties' joint request, the Court dismissed the matter with prejudice.
+This matter is now concluded.